jimbrake/ISA-Exploratorium/README.md

 Accumulator size varies, has carry bit, 9 and 18-bit instructions
 Very simple mostly Boolean operations and add with carry
 ### LEM1_9min
-Extremely basic: do Boolean or add with carry instructions until halt instruction
+Extremely basic: does Boolean or add with carry instruction sequrence until halt instruction.
 Repeat after start signal
 ### LEM1_9
 Logic Emulation Machine with one bit accumulator and 9-bit instructions
 Has conditional branches and subroutine stack